IDF · MDF · Network Closets · Application Guide

 Shallow wall-mounted cabinet Small switch, gateway J60C Series · 600VA LithiumView product → 5–15 min Short-depth 1U form factor fits shallow enclosures where standard rack UPS cannot.
 The J60C was designed specifically for this installation constraint.

 Standard IDF rack Switch stack, firewall, WAPs J90 Series · 1–3kVA LithiumView product → 5–15 min 1U online UPS with switchable outlets and remote reboot.
 High-temperature operation.
+Extended battery packs on the 2 and 3 kVA models extend runtime to hours.
 Best choice where reliability and remote management matter most.

 MDF or core network room Core switches, servers, high load M90S Series Modular StandardView product → 15–60 min Scalable modular architecture for building-level protection.
 N+1 redundancy capability.
 Right choice where the MDF serves a full campus or building infrastructure.